madprops/clipton/README.md

 Compile [copyevent.c](copyevent.c) and place it in `/usr/bin/copyevent`.

-The compilation command is commented at the top of the `c` file.
+The compilation command is commented at the top of the `C` file.

 Place [clipton.service](clipton.service) inside `/usr/lib/systemd/user/`.